-Featuring the same stainless steel body 42 millimeters in diameter, the watch still looks very different from the older model.
+Featuring the same stainless steel body 42 millimeters in diameter, the watch still looks different from the older model.

-The first thing that you will notice is, of course the dial with its characteristic Arabic numeral “12”, which is printed in bold black over a bright yellow circle.
-While the red background of the dial probably refers to the color vintage Ferrari sports cars are usually associated with, the yellow circle with black numeral seems to be a sort of nod to the Italian brand’s famous coat of arms with its black prancing horse painted over a yellow shield.
+The first thing that you will notice is, of course, the dial with its characteristic Arabic numeral “12”, which is printed in bold black over a bright yellow circle.
+While the red background of the dial probably refers to the color vintage Ferrari sports cars are usually associated with, the yellow circle with a black numeral is a sort of nod to the Italian brand’s famous coat of arms with its black prancing horse painted over a yellow shield.

 The setting crown and chronograph push-pieces, too, make a bit better impression with their more refined shapes.
 However, while the crown on the C7 IRRC was notched allowing for a comfortable grip, the same part on this watch is polished defying the laws of ergonomics.
-I suspect that correcting time on this piece may be a bit problematic, and some people (especially frequent travelers that have to adjust their watches for new time zones more than once in a month) may actually find this design highly annoying.
+I suspect that correcting the time on this piece may be a bit problematic, and some people (especially frequent travelers that have to adjust their watches for new time zones more than once in a month) may actually find this design highly annoying.

 Well, at least there is a thick layer of icing on this steel cake.
 As you can see on the photos, the back of the timepiece features a sapphire crystal (a rare thing for quartz-powered devices, to say the least).
 Although the cutout in the solid back doesn’t allow you to see the movement that animates the C70 3527 GT, it nevertheless gives you a much more rewarding experience.
 Securely protected from dust and humidity, a piece of exterior paneling from the seventh 1962 Ferrari 250 GTO sports car is placed behind the “museum-grade” crystal.